Am I Being Gaslighted? How To Recognize Psychological Abuse In Your Relationship

 Removing yourself from the situation

 Because gaslighting is a form of manipulation, it can cause significant distress and confusion—both in the moment and afterward.
 For this reason, if you often find yourself feeling confused or distressed about what your partner is telling you, the best option may sometimes be to end the interaction and give yourself some space to process your thoughts and emotions.
 If you ever feel unsafe around your partner, it’s especially important to remove yourself from the situation and get help.
-(If you are experiencing or witnessing any form of abuse, you can contact the National Domestic Violence Hotline at 1-800-799-7233.)
+(If you are experiencing or witnessing any form of abuse, including psychological or emotional abuse, you can contact the National Domestic Violence Hotline at 1-800-799-7233.)

 Knowing when to leave the relationship

 Similarly, sometimes the best method for dealing with gaslighting in a relationship is to know when to leave.
 Your mental, emotional, and physical health should always be a priority.
-If patterns of abuse or toxic behavior emerge in your partner, you might consider ways of leaving the relationship in order to prioritize your well being.
+If patterns of abuse or toxic behavior emerge in your partner, you might consider ways of leaving the relationship in order to prioritize your well-being.

 Getty/AnnaStills

-Take the first step to breaking free of gaslighting
+: Take the first step to breaking free of gaslighting

 Seek outside support

 Sometimes, gaslighting can be difficult to tackle alone, especially if it’s being accompanied by other forms of abuse or manipulation.
 In these cases, it may be helpful to seek outside support, either from support groups, friends and family, or other resources.
 If you are grappling with the effects of gaslighting in your relationship, therapy may also be an option worth considering.
 A licensed therapist can help you make sense of your partner’s behavior, decide your next steps, and develop strategies for tending to your well being.
 If gaslighting is a symptom of an underlying issue in the relationship, a couples counselor may also be able to help you and your partner get to the bottom of it and identify a path forward.
+If you suspect your partner is experiencing a mental health condition, such as bipolar disorder or Narcissistic Personality Disorder (NPD), and you might encourage them to seek therapy or medical advice, if needed.

 That said, in-person therapy is not always a feasible option, particularly for those with busy schedules and other life commitments.
 That’s why many people are instead opting for online therapy through platforms like Regain (for couples) and BetterHelp (for individuals).
 The ability to attend therapy from wherever is most convenient, and to message a counselor with questions outside therapy hours, may make this an appealing alternative to face-to-face counseling—especially for those facing gaslighting in their day-to-day interactions.